codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `--skip-package-validation=SKIP_PACKAGE_VALIDATION`

 Skip package validation before uploading it to App Store Connect.
+Use this switch to opt out from running `altool --validate-app` before uploading package to App Store connect.
 If not given, the value will be checked from environment variable `APP_STORE_CONNECT_SKIP_PACKAGE_VALIDATION`.
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`